 Visit the Jungle

 What better reason to go to the jungle than to relax and get a Mayan massage.
 The Jungle Spa has “the” best massages in the area.
 And every Sunday (during the season), at the same location you can visit the Mayan Jungle Market.
 This is your chance to buy unique handicrafts directly from Mayan artisans, plus enjoy fine food and learn some traditional Mayan dances.

 Learn Something New

 If you are looking to expand your horizons you could try learning Spanish.
 PoMo has lots of excellent Spanish teachers.
-Or you could become a better cook by taking a class at the Little Mexican Cooking School.
+For more information click here.

 Take a Long Walk along the Beach

 With miles of white sand beach and turquoise water stretch along the Caribbean coast, Puerto Morelos is one of the few places left where you can walk for hours.
 Dotted with natural sea grass, exotic sea shells and scurrying Sandpipers, a stroll along the coast line is a great way to wash away your stress.